 1 (3) allocate and assign costs associated with a program to the 2 class or classes of customers that are eligible to participate in the 3 program.
-4 (l) If, after notice and hearing, the commission determines that ar 5 electricity supplier's plan is not reasonable because the costs associated 6 with one (1) or more programs included in the plan exceed the 7 projected benefits of the program or programs, the commission: 8 (1) may exclude the program or programs and approve the 9 remainder of the plan; and 10 (2) shall allow the electricity supplier to recover only those l 1 program costs associated with the portion of the plan approved 12 under subdivision (1) on a timely basis through a periodic rate 13 adjustment mechanism.
-14 (m) If, after notice and hearing, the commission determines that ar 15 electricity supplier's plan is not reasonable in its entirety, the 16 commission shall issue an order setting forth the reasons supporting its 17 determination.
+4 (1) If, after notice and hearing, the commission determines that an 5 electricity supplier's plan is not reasonable because the costs associated 6 with one (1) or more programs included in the plan exceed the 7 projected benefits of the program or programs, the commission: 8 (1) may exclude the program or programs and approve the 9 remainder of the plan; and 10 (2) shall allow the electricity supplier to recover only those 11 program costs associated with the portion of the plan approved 12 under subdivision (1) on a timely basis through a periodic rate 13 adjustment mechanism.
+14 (m) If, after notice and hearing, the commission determines that an 15 electricity supplier's plan is not reasonable in its entirety, the 16 commission shall issue an order setting forth the reasons supporting its 17 determination.
 The electricity supplier shall submit a modified plan 18 within a reasonable time.
 After notice and hearing, the commission 19 shall issue an order approving or denying the modified plan.
-If the 20 commission approves the modified plan, the commission shall allow 21 the electricity supplier to recover program costs associated with the 22 modified plan on a timely basis through a periodic rate adjustmen mechanism.
-23 24 25 (n) The commission may not: 25 (1) require an energy efficiency program to be implemented by a 26 third party administrator; or 27 (2) in making a determination of reasonableness under subsection 28 (j), consider whether a third party administrator implements ar 29 energy efficiency program.
+If the 20 commission approves the modified plan, the commission shall allow 21 the electricity supplier to recover program costs associated with the 22 modified plan on a timely basis through a periodic rate adjustment 23 mechanism.
+24 (n) The commission may not: 25 (1) require an energy efficiency program to be implemented by a 26 third party administrator; or 27 (2) in making a determination of reasonableness under subsection 28 (j), consider whether a third party administrator implements an 29 energy efficiency program.
 30 (o) If the commission finds a plan submitted by an electricity 31 supplier under subsection (h) to be reasonable, the commission shall 32 allow the electricity supplier to recover or receive the following: 33 (1) Reasonable financial incentives that: 34 (A) encourage implementation of cost effective energy 35 efficiency programs; or 36 (B) eliminate or offset regulatory or financial bias: 37 (i) against energy efficiency programs; or 38 (ii) in favor of supply side resources.
 39 (2) Reasonable lost revenues.
-10 A retail rate adjustment mechanism proposed by an electricity supplies 1 1 under this section to implement the timely recovery of program costs 12 (including reasonable lost revenues) may be based on a reasonable
+40 A retail rate adjustment mechanism proposed by an electricity supplier 41 under this section to implement the timely recovery of program costs 42 (including reasonable lost revenues) may be based on a reasonable (a management and a management and a reasonable